analogdevicesinc/ai8x-training/README.md

 #### Windows Systems

-Windows/MS-DOS is not supported for training networks at this time.
+Windows/MS-DOS is not supported for training networks at this time. *This includes the Windows Subsystem for Linux (WSL) since it currently lacks CUDA support.*

 ### Upstream Code